ramirezcgn/tp-devops/README.md

 **Why port-forwarding is needed:**
 - Docker Desktop with K3s doesn't expose LoadBalancer services directly to localhost
-- LoadBalancer services get internal IPs (172.19.0.x) that aren't accessible from Windows host
+- LoadBalancer services get internal IPs (172.19.0.x) that aren't accessible from the host
 - Port-forwarding creates a tunnel from localhost to the service
 - The scripts automate this process and keep the tunnels active